 Lou is a passionate music lover (especially live music), having worked in the music industry for 6 years in venue management, NFP community arts, bookings, artist management, promotions and festival work.
 With 20+ years experience in graphic design and marketing (B.Design Vis Comm Honours), and 25+ years working with various charities and fundraising, Lou is excited to continue artist management, whilst working with Support Act.
 “Working with an organisation that reflects my own personal beliefs and values is important to me.
 I love music, and am passionate about supporting all people who work within the industry.”

-Carina is Support Act’s first social worker solely servicing Victoria & Tasmania.
+Anne is a social worker servicing Victoria & Tasmania.

 Brett manages Support Act’s database and also works closely with the fundraising team to develop and provide data insights to foster effective and long-term supporter relationships.